Horst Günter: Repertoire

 Günter mainly sang the role of the lyrical baritone on stage, whereby he also took over parts from the field of baritone and the cavalier baritone.
-Among his most important stage roles were Papageno in The Magic Flute (which he sang almost 350 times), Guglielmo, Figaro, Zar Peter I in Zar und Zimmermann, Giorgio Germont in La traviata and Marcel in La Bohème.
+Among his most important stage roles were Papageno in The Magic Flute (which he sang almost 350 times), Guglielmo, Figaro, Tsar Peter I in Zar und Zimmermann, Giorgio Germont in La traviata and Marcel in La bohème.
 Günter rarely sang dramatic roles, recognizing the natural limits of his voice.
 To his few more dramatic roles belonged only Mandryka in Strauss' opera Arabella.